Office Hours for Studies and Teaching Office

 The MA Psychology focusing on Organisation consists of 120 ECTS credits, which you can earn during four full-time study semesters.
 The ECTS credits are divided evenly across three semesters, with the master thesis to be written during the final (fourth) one.

-Candidates wishing to enroll in the MA Psychology focusing on Organisation can apply online via uni-assist, which is a non-profit organization that evaluates international school and university certificates on behalf of German universities.
+Candidates wishing to enroll in the MA Psychology focusing on Organisation can apply online via uni-assist, which is a non-profit organisation that evaluates international school and university certificates on behalf of German universities.
 They examine if the submitted school/university certificates are equivalent to German school/university degrees, i.e. whether they qualify in principle for admission to university studies in Germany.

-Applications will open in October 2021.
 Please visit our applications page for up to date information and deadlines.

 We recommend that applicants from non-EU countries apply early, so that you have enough time to apply for your visa, to find an accommodation, etc.